 Primarily, I live to glorify God with the gifts and talents He's given me.
 I am actively involved in my church where I go to school as well as my hometown church.

 Christ-centered community is heavily stressed at my church in Waco, where I spend the majority of the year.
 I strive to participate in as many activities as I can to foster growth within this community.
-My service on the leadership team includes being a missional community leader (Bible study leader) and a graphic designer in the media ministry.
+My service on the leadership team includes being on staff as a college ministry intern, leading a missional community (Bible study), and designing various digital and print graphics on the media team.

 My hometown church is where I've attended since birth, permitting me the privilege of closely knowing the leadership and pastors on staff.
-Through CFBC, I've served on over seven mission trips to many cities in North America, and spent the summer of 2014 interning over the high school freshmen in the student ministry.
+Through CFBC, I've served on seven mission trips to a variety of cities in North America, and spent the summer of 2014 interning over the high school freshmen in the student ministry.
 I also spent many years serving on the student service media team, working predominantly as the director, and have helped maintain the church website as an interim webmaster.

 Although my entrepreneur and developer roles are very engaging, I am still a full-time student.
-I'm a proud member of Baylor's class of 2017, majoring in the Computer Science Fellows program.
-This is a unique and highly selective degree program where I adapt my plan to take classes in another field of study.
-Utilizing this, I am able to take many important entrepreneurship courses and a wide array of business classes.
+I'm a proud member of Baylor's class of 2017, majoring in the Business Fellows program.
+This is a highly selective degree program where I adapt my plan to fit my unique situation.
+Utilizing this, I am able to study nearly every area of business while also taking many courses in the computer science department.
+My goal is to have competency in areas such as accounting, finanace, marketing, sales, and more, in order to effectively lead every division of my companies.
+Rather than gain expertise in any one business department, I'll achieve the knowledge necessary to hire and manage experts.

 Below you'll find a list of activities I'm currently, or have been, involved in: